Anyaoma/Trading-Sytem-Creation-and-Optimization/02_Commission & Slippage Checks/README.md

 <img width="1918" height="788" alt="image" src="https://github.com/user-attachments/assets/46f5a2b9-f41b-49c0-ac60-5172d7483358" />

-On average, the cost of commission is £5, and that of slippage is £4(three pips per stock) per round turn, which, when applied and accounted for within the trading system results in a negative average trade net profit of -£0.91
+On average, the cost of commission is £5, and that of slippage is £4(three pips per stock) per round turn, which, when applied and accounted for within the trading system results in a negative average trade net profit of -£0.91 as identified in fig.2.3.

 ## Before Commission and Slippage:
 #### figure 2.2: Trading system metrics before commission and slippage cost